mathewdenison/Artemis-Financial-Practices-and-Secure-Software-Report/README.md

 Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?

-  My ability to write effective and secure code when communcating between server and client.
+  My ability to write effective and secure code when communicating between server and client.
 Usage of modern technologies and cyphers to validate that my code is indeed secure.